john-38787364/antifier/README.txt

 Windows:
 You will need to reinstall your trainer as a libusb-win32 device:
 1. Open device manager, right click on the device and click "Uninstall".
-It may be listed as a "Jungo" device
+It may be listed as a "Jungo" device (see http://www.tacxdata.com/files/support/Windows10driverissues.pdf - DO NOT RUN TacxDriversSetup.exe!)
 2. Unplug the trainer, wait 5 seconds, and plug it back in again
 3. Find it again (usually under other devices>VR-interface)
 4. Right click and select "update driver software"